angular-ui/ui-mask/README.md

                 '*': /[a-zA-Z0-9]/
             }`,
 * `clearOnBlur` - default: `true`,
+* `clearOnBlurPlaceholder` - default: `false`,
 * `eventsToHandle` - default: `['input', 'keyup', 'click', 'focus']`

 When customizing `eventsToHandle` or `clearOnBlur`, the value you supply will replace the default.
 To customize `eventsToHandle`, be sure to replace the entire array.

+When setting `clearOnBlurPlaceholder` to `true`, it will show the placeholder text instead of the empty mask.
+It requires the `ui-mask-placeholder` attribute to be set on the input to display properly.

 Whereas, `maskDefinitions` is an object, so any custom object you supply will be merged together with the defaults using `angular.extend()`.
 This allows you to override the defaults selectively, if you wish.